 Helen has a background in climate geosciences, specialising in past and present climate change, and identifying associated changes in plant assemblages and soil structure.
 Having spent almost 20 years in Scotland, Helen returned to Devon in 2014, and became increasingly involved with a number of conservation groups – helping with national dormouse and bat monitoring programmes, and great crested newt monitoring.

-Helen is a graduate member of the Chartered Institute of Ecological and Environmental Management and holds Natural England Class 1 Survey Licence for dormice, Class 2 Survey Licence for Bats.
+Helen is an associate member of the Chartered Institute of Ecological and Environmental Management and holds Natural England Class 1 Survey Licence for dormice, Class 2 Survey Licence for Bats.
 Helen uses her understanding of natural processes and the potential impacts of climate change, to provide climate-resilient solutions to habitat management and biodiversity enhancement.CONTACT HELEN